uclamii/CRRT/README.md

 ## Demo

-The demo data consists of completely random data of 50 simulated subject, only to be used for testing the code.
+The demo data consists of completely random data of 50 simulated subjects for one cohort, only to be used for testing the code.

 First install dependencies (<5 minutes).
 ```
 conda env create -n crrt_env --file env.yml
 ```

-Next, run the demo script, which runs one tuning iteration on a single cohort, and then evaluates on the hold-out test set.
+Next, run the demo script, which runs one tuning iteration on a single cohort, and then evaluates on a hold-out test set.
 Set the path for 'HEAD'. (~10 minutes)
 ```
 bash ./run_demo.sh
 ```

 Expected output will be 5 folders at '--local-log-path': 4 training/tuning, and 1 evaluation.
 The evaluation should output metric plots demonstrating perfect performance on this dummy dataset.

+## Data
+Real data should be handled with care in a secure environment.
+The de-identified EHR data are available from the corresponding author upon reasonable request.

 ## Data preprocessing